Stavanger Buss-Selskap

-Stavanger Buss-Selskap was a Norwegian bus company responsible for operating the city bus of Stavanger.
-It was created on 10 July 1937 and operated until 1975 when it was taken over by Stavanger og Omegn Trafikkselskap.
-To begin with the company had 11 buses, but soon increased to more.
-Between 1947 and 1963 it also operated the Stavanger trolleybus with five buses.
+Stavanger Buss-Selskap was a Norwegian bus company responsible for operating the city bus system of Stavanger.
+It was created on 10 July 1937 and operated until 1975, when it was taken over by Stavanger og Omegn Trafikkselskap.
+To begin with, the company had 11 buses, but soon added more.
+Between 1947 and 1963 it also operated the Stavanger trolleybus system with five trolleybuses.